BrunoReX/jSearchmonkey/README.md

 * Shortcut links on _About_ page do not work
 * Comboboxes can be filled with the same text multiple times
 * Restoring defaults does not reset the table columns + positions
-* The icon column header is not shown in the context menu

 #IMPROVEMENTS